Merzasphor/MWSE/docs/source/lua/api/tes3ui/registerID.rst

 **Parameters:**

 - `string`_ **name**
-    The name of the UI element.
+    The unique name of the UI element.

 **Returns:**